l3nz/say_cheez_ex/README.md

 # SayCheezEx 📸

 Captures a snapshot of the environment at build time, so you can display it at run-time.
+And has a handy syntax to include UML graphs in your ExDocs.

-Sometimes you want to reference the version of your Elixir project at run time, or when / where / from what sources it was built, but that information is not available anymore once you deploy your app somewhere else.
+* Sometimes you want to reference the version of your Elixir project at run time, or when / where / from what sources it was built, but that information is not available anymore once you deploy your app somewhere else.
 It could be in `git`, or in `mix`, or exposed as an Erlang system property... good luck remembering it all.
 With SayCheezEx, it's all in one place.
+* They say that in Eixir, documentation is a first-class citizen.
+I find that UML graphs are very useful to document GenServers and their interactions.
+Now you can write them right into your @doc/@moduledoc texts.

-This library takes a lot of inspiration from an earlier Clojure library, which you can find at https://github.com/l3nz/say-cheez.
+This library takes inspiration from an earlier Clojure library, which you can find at https://github.com/l3nz/say-cheez.
 The previous library has been very useful to me over the years, and I'm hoping that this one will be just as helpful!

 [![Hex.pm](https://img.shields.io/hexpm/v/say_cheez_ex)](https://hex.pm/packages/say_cheez_ex)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-lightgreen.svg)](https://hexdocs.pm/say_cheez_ex)